 January 22, 2012

 Q. I've been hooked on lemonade for awhile.
-I have to use plastic bottles to drink from b/c I have Multiple Sclerosis & I spill alot.
+I have to use plastic bottles to drink from because I have Multiple Sclerosis and I spill a lot.
 Today I purchased a stainless steel sports bottle from L.L.
-Bean b/c the plastic bottle becomes cloudy after a few refills (is the cloudiness from plastic dissolving or from the lemon bleaching?).
+Bean because the plastic bottle becomes cloudy after a few refills (is the cloudiness from plastic dissolving or from the lemon bleaching?).
 Did I make a mistake?
-Will the stainless react w/the lemonade?
+Will the stainless react with the lemonade?

 January 23, 2012

-Hi, Dona.
-It's a public forum; people may not see and respond to your posting for years.
+A. Hi, Dona.
+It's a public forum; people may not see and respond to your posting for weeks or months.
 Fortunately, L.L.
 Bean has an unconditional moneyback guarantee: "We do not want you to have anything from L.L.
 Bean that is not completely satisfactory".